microsoft-healthcare-madison/demo-auc-app/codelab.md

 #### Which EHRs currently support the technologies required to enable these services?

 <dt>positive</dt>
-<pre>Currently, very *few* EHR vendors have implemented the required CDS Hooks or SMART Web Messaging to enable this (*T-Systems is a notable exception*).
+<pre>Currently, very *few* EHR vendors have implemented the required CDS Hooks or SMART Web Messaging to enable this (*[T-System](https://www.tsystem.com/) is one notable exception*).
 Cerner has committed to doing this, though, and it's not a matter of if, but of when.
 Epic is also 'working on it.'<br>
 While this may seem like a negative thing, the other way to see the situation is that any QCDSM vendor who is *ready* with product when CDS Hooks *does* become widespread will have the mover's advantage.
 Also, there is currently relatively low pressure for an EHR vendor to get 'caught up' with competitors (but that should be changing rapidly in 2020).<br>
 In other words, there is still time for *everyone* to get ready!<br>
 For a list of vendors who support CDS Hooks, please refer to this: